18F/uswds-jekyll/pages/guide/Getting_started_with_Galaxy_on_SCINet.md

 -->
 NOTE: If you already have data on Ceres, simply copy files into your Galaxy folder on Ceres either via command-line (“cp” command) or by using a Filezilla-like tool.
 These files will appear as if you had uploaded them via FTP and can be imported using the approach described below.

 Once your data files are in your Galaxy folder in your home directory on Ceres, go back to the “Upload File” screen and click “Choose FTP site”.
-You will see a screen like this:
+You will see the download/upload screen with a list of your files:

 ![screen shot of galaxy tool to download data from ftp](/scinet-site/assets/img/galaxy-user-guide/galaxy-ftp-transfer-1_1280.jpg)